-(including tacitly) in dynamic settings is not new, algorithmic price fixing does raise new issues around detection, enforcement, liability, and regulation.
+An important competition issue raised by the emergence of AI is the role of pricing algorithms in facilitating collusion (see for example Calvano et al., 2020) and whether existing competition law or regulations need modification to address these algorithms effectively.
+While the ability to collude (including tacitly) in dynamic settings is not new, algorithmic price fixing does raise new issues around detection, enforcement, liability, and regulation.
 Several key questions emerge: Can the use of such algorithms be considered a facilitating practice?
 If competitors engage in price increases using algorithms from a common provider, does this constitute a hub-and-spoke cartel?
 If so, is the algorithm provider also liable for any claim of price fixing?
 Should providers of these pricing algorithms be subject to any regulation (e.g., not being able to share private information gathered from one customer with others when these customers are competing)?
 Should it be illegal for one firm to communicate with its competitors about the use of a particular pricing algorithm given this could be used to coordinate rivals on the same software?
 We do not attempt to answer these questions or survey the burgeoning literature on this topic, but instead refer the interested reader to Hanspach and Galli (2024) and the chapter surveying this topic in Gans (2024).

 What is less discussed is that similar issues are likely to arise beyond algorithms that induce collusion.
-AI models could potentially implement anti-competitive conduct more broadly in hard-to-detect ways, such as through price discrimination, biased rankings, selective recommendations, or strategic contracting.
-When a firm with market power relies on AI to maximize its long-run profits, it may engage in conduct that abuses its market power.
-Even if the AI is programmed to avoid explicitly violating existing competition law, it might still find ways to circumvent the law in its efforts to maximize the firm's profit.
-In essence, the AI would follow the letter of the law but not the spirit.
+Al models could potentially implement anti-competitive conduct more broadly in hard-to-detect ways, such as through price discrimination (as suggested by Ezrachi and Stucke, 2016), biased rankings and selective recommendations (as analyzed in Calvano et al.,2024), or strategic contracting.
+When a firm with market power relies on Al to maximize its long-run profits, it may engage in conduct that abuses its market power.
+Even if the Al is programmed to avoid explicitly violating existing competition law, it might still find ways to circumvent the law in its efforts to maximize the firm's profit.
+In essence, the Al would follow the letter of the law but not the spirit.